 The size of the waste storage and recycling area shall be calculated on the basis of waste generation rates and proposed bin sizes.
 Calculation of waste generation rates should be based on industry standards.
-General advice on anticipated generation rates is provided in Appendix 2 as a cross check.
+General advice on anticipated generation rates is provided in Appendix 2.